Do the elites want to eliminate us?

 However, this idyllic future vision has three main pitfalls.
 First it relies on a high-consumption lifestyle with massive waste, essentially extending the North American dream to the whole world.
 To accommodate the projected peak of ten to eleven billion world citizens, we’d need substantial technological innovation with much higher efficiency.
 The trouble with technology is that it does not always work as desired.
 While some scientists have calculated that we could accommodate as many as 32 billion human beings with existing proven technology, this is only in theory assuming minimal waste.
 It’s like claiming that a small lift measuring just 4 square metres (or 2x2m) could accommodate as many as 32 people (assuming an area of 25x50cm for each person).
 It all depends on how large these people are and what degree of personal freedom they’re willing to relinquish for the duration of their short elevator journey.
 Yet our current way of life is constantly interrupted by seemingly trivial, easily avoidable but unpredictable mishaps, e.g. a traffic accident on a major motorway can lead to significant delays not just for commuters, but for food supplies and emergency services or a burst mains water pipe could deny thousands of residents of safe drinking water and spread life-threatening contaminants.

 Second it fails to account for human nature, which is naturally socially competitive.
 While we may theoretically all thrive in different spheres, e.g. one neighbour could be an award-winning playwright, another a renowned architect and another a molecular biologist, most of us have rather mediocre skillsets.
 We may have relative strengths and weaknesses, but very few of us are genuinely top of our game.
-Yet without the fierce competition that motivates the most talented among us to excel, we could easily regress to comfortably numb existence of subservience to a master race of technocrats.
+Yet without the fierce competition that motivates the most talented among us to excel, we could easily regress to a comfortably numb existence of subservience to a master race of technocrats.

 However, there is a third downside to our hipster utopia.
 While our privileged denizens may lack motivation to hone their technical skills, they will have plenty of time to engage in political activism and challenge the ideological hegemony of the managerial classes.
 We would have an endless battle between the technocrats who know what’s best for masses and the empowered lay-people keen to challenge their monopoly on wisdom.
 If nuclear power proves to be the only practical means of generating enough energy for such a perfect world, what would happen if voters decided to ban it and rely on wind turbines and solar panels instead?
 Would the demos be responsible for the increased death rate as vital services stop working?